aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 After installing the CLI from Git, prepare your environment for interacting with Aptos by creating and funding an account.
 Begin by starting a new terminal.

 1. Initialize a new local account: `aptos init`.
-This will output:
+The output will be similar to below.
+The account mentioned here `a345dbfb0c94416589721360f207dcc92ecfe4f06d8ddc1c286f569d59721e5a` is your new account, and is aliased as the profile `default`.
+This is generated randomly, and will differ for you  From now on, either `default` or `0xa345dbfb0c94416589721360f207dcc92ecfe4f06d8ddc1c286f569d59721e5a` are interchangeable.
 ```
 Enter your rest endpoint [Current: None | No input: https://fullnode.devnet.aptoslabs.com/v1]